Alethio36/mediastack/appconfig2.md

    - Point your machine's DNS lookups to the host IP address.
    - Some routers allow network-level DNS configuration.
    - Consult your IT professional or documentation for more information.
-   - For local machine settings, search for "MY OS DNS settings."
+   - For local machine settings, search for "My OS DNS settings."

 6. **Upstream DNS in Pi-hole:**
    - Under Pi-hole settings and DNS, configure upstream DNS lookups.